statsun78/mirrorGSEA/README.md

 # mirrorGSEA
-R codes for mirror statistics based GSEA
+R codes for GSEA using mirror statistics